-With its exciting culture, friendly people, diverse scenery, and high demand for teachers, Thailand (which made #2 on our list of “Best Places to Teach Abroad in 2020“) is a great place to TEFL.
-This guide will cover everything you need to know about how to teach English in Thailand, such as the typical teaching requirements, salary, and cost of living.
+With its exciting culture, friendly people, diverse scenery, and high demand for teachers, Thailand is a great place to TEFL.
+This guide will cover everything you need to know about how to teach English in Thailand in a physical classroom or online, such as the typical teaching requirements, salary, and cost of living.
 You’ll also discover what it’s like to teach English in Thailand from the perspective of other teachers who have taught there.
 Finally, you’ll learn what steps to take if you want to find that perfect job abroad in Thailand!

 Why should you teach English in Thailand?

 Thailand is a beautiful country with a rich culture and diverse landscape.
 If you’re lucky enough to get to teach English abroad in Thailand, you’re sure to meet plenty of friendly locals who are more than happy to introduce you to their culture.
 In fact, Thailand is known as the Land of Smiles, and most foreigners can expect to receive a warm welcome when visiting the country.
 While there, you can learn about the time-honored practices of Buddhism, taste the aromatic spices in traditional Thai cuisine, and experience the vibrant visual arts, dance, and music that help to make Thailand such a colorful place.